v-sbradley/bacx-pr/topics/fictitious-names.md

 > If you need more people names or different people names, please contact BACX CE Editors (crmed) to help you. *There are more steps beyond just generating names with the tool before they are considered approved*.

-In addition to the lists below, you can also use the sample data that ships with Common Data Service.

 ## Approved fictitious names

 Here are the approved names for FY19.

+> [!IMPORTANT]
+> In addition to the approved names below, you can also use the names in the sample data that ships with Common Data Service.

 Tracking notes: Marina Hogan-Maguire approved them on 7/12/2018.